Higher domain authority will result in better rankings for all your pages.

 Next, define your campaign scope, click Start, and wait for SEMRush to work its magic.

-This will take a few minutes, and when it’s done will return a report that lists the links it finds most hazardous to the health of your site’s domain authority.
+This will take a few minutes, and when it’s done will return a report that lists the links it finds most hazardous to the site’s health.

 Once you have this information on hand, it’s time to get work.